 Family law proceedings involving children can be challenging and daunting.
-The main concern of the court during these proceedings is to ensure that the child’s best interests are met.
+The main concern of the Federal Circuit and Family Court of Australia (the “Court”) during these proceedings is to ensure that the child’s best interests are met.
 However, this may be challenging in certain situations, especially when there are issues of violence or conflict between parents.
-In these situations, it is common for an Independent Children’s Lawyer (ICL) to be appointed in a family law court case.
+In these situations, it is common for a legally aided Independent Children’s Lawyer (ICL) to be appointed in a family law court case.

 What is an Independent Children’s Lawyer (ICL)?

-In the Federal Circuit and Family Law Court of Australia an ICL can be appointed to represent the child and their best interests during proceedings.
-An ICL can be appointed by application by one of the parties or they can be appointed by the court in one of the following circumstances:
+In the Court an ICL can be appointed to represent the child and their best interests during proceedings.
+An ICL can be appointed by application by one of the parties or they can be appointed by the Court in one of the following circumstances:

-• A high level of conflict exists between the parties.
+• A high level of intractable parental conflict exists between the parties

 An ICL has numerous roles and duties which include:

-• To represent and promote the child’s best interests during family law proceedings
+• To represent and promote the child’s best interests during family law proceedings, although they are not obliged to follow the child’s wishes.

-• To ensure that the child’s views on any matters relating to the proceedings are fully put before the court, while also minimising any trauma the child may experience during the proceedings.
+• To ensure that the child’s views on any matters relating to the proceedings are fully put before the Court, while also minimising any trauma the child may experience during the proceedings.
+They may also be required to disclose information about the child, even if it’s against the child’s wishes.

 • To facilitate the participation and involvement of the children in the proceedings.
 This depends on the age and maturity of the children and the nature of the proceedings.